-Cleaning validation guidelines cover a wide range of measurements and specifications to deal with.
-Also, it is way different from the process validation that we have seen earlier.
-Apart from cleaning validation, we’ll also unfold a major classification of available cleaning mechanisms.
+Cleaning validation guidelines cover a wide range of measurements and specifications to deal with and became just as complex as process validation in recent times.
+Apart from cleaning validation, we’ll also go through a major classification of available cleaning mechanisms.

 What is Cleaning Validation?

-Establishing documented evidence that provides a high degree of assurance, a typical cleaning method or procedure will consistently clean the equipment or medical device in compliance with its predetermined specifications and quality attributes.Definition of Cleaning Validation (General Understanding Taken from Guidelines)
+Establishing documented, scientific and risk-based evidence that provides a high degree of assurance, a typical cleaning method or procedure will consistently clean the equipment or medical device in compliance with its predetermined specifications and quality attributes taking patient’s safety into consideration.
+Also to ensure effective development of cleaning processes that’ll take care of the end-user.Definition of Cleaning Validation (General Understanding Taken from Guidelines)

 Why is Cleaning Validation Needed?